"Scheme-theoretic images" of morphisms of stacks: Moduli of finite height -modules and Galois representations

+We use analogous terminology for other topologies besides the {\em fpqc} topology.
+E.g.\ if $A'$ can be chosen so that $\Spec A' \to \Spec A$ is an {\em fppf}, {\em \'etale}, {\em Nisnevich}, or {\em Zariski} cover (the last notion being understood in the sense that $\Spec A' \to \Spec A$ should be surjective, and locally on the source an open immersion), then we say that $\gM$ or $M$ (as the case may be) is {\em fppf, \'etale, Nisnevich, or Zariski locally free of rank $d$ over $A$}. \end{defn}

+\begin{rem} One of the main objects of our discussion in this section is to understand, as best we can, the relationship between the various local freeness properties just defined, and the property of being finitely generated and projective (over $A[[u]]$ or $A((u))$).

-\begin{rem} As we note in Lemma~\ref{lem:power series for fppf extensions} below, if $A$ is Noetherian and $A \to B$ is an \emph{fppf} morphism, then the induced morphisms $A[[u]] \to B[[u]]$ and $A((u)) \to B((u))$ are themselves faithfully flat.
+As we note in Lemma~\ref{lem:power series for fppf extensions} below, if $A$ is Noetherian and $A \to B$ is an \emph{fppf} morphism, then the induced morphisms $A[[u]] \to B[[u]]$ and $A((u)) \to B((u))$ are themselves faithfully flat.
 Thus an $A[[u]]$- or $A((u))$- module which is \emph{fppf} locally free of finite rank in the sense of Definition~\ref{defn: locally free for modules over power Laurent series} is in fact finitely generated and projective (since being finitely generated and projective is a property of a module that can be checked \emph{fpqc} locally).

-In the case that $A$ is not Noetherian, or that the morphism $A \to B$ is merely faithfully flat, we aren't able to gain the same level of control over either of the morphisms $A[[u]] \to B[[u]]$ or $A((u)) \to B((u))$, and so the precise relationship between projectivity and the notion of local freeness introduced in Definition~\ref{defn: locally free for modules over power Laurent series} is not clear to us.
+In the case that $A$ is not Noetherian, or that the morphism $A \to B$ is merely faithfully flat, but not of finite presentation, we aren't able to gain the same level of control over either of the morphisms $A[[u]] \to B[[u]]$ or $A((u)) \to B((u))$, and so the precise relationship between projectivity and the notions of local freeness introduced in Definition~\ref{defn: locally free for modules over power Laurent series} is not completely clear to us.

-The most general statement that we were able to prove is given in Proposition~\ref{prop:improving fpqc for A[[u]]} below, in which we show that if an $A[[u]]$-module is finitely generated and projective, then it is Zariski locally free (and thus also \emph{fpqc} locally free); and that if an $A[[u]]$-module is \emph{fpqc} locally free, $u$-torsion free and $u$-adically complete and separated, then it is finitely generated and projective. \end{rem}
+The most general statement that we were able to prove in the context of $A[[u]]]$-modules is given in Proposition~\ref{prop:improving fpqc for A[[u]]} below, in which we show that if an $A[[u]]$-module is finitely generated and projective, then it is Zariski locally free (and thus also \emph{fpqc} locally free); and that if an $A[[u]]$-module is \emph{fpqc} locally free, $u$-torsion free and $u$-adically complete and separated, then it is finitely generated and projective.

+In the context of $A((u))$-modules, the relationship between these notions is less clear.
+In Lemma~\ref{lem:locally free over u^n} we show that a finitely generated projective $A((u))$-module is Nisnevich locally free as an $A((u^n))$-module for all $n$ sufficiently large, but in Example~\ref{example: not etale locally free} we give an example of a finitely generated projective $A((u))$-module of rank one which is not \'etale locally free as an $A((u))$-module (although it is Zariski locally free as an $A((u^n))$-module for all~$n\ge 2$). \end{rem}

+\begin{rem} The second main object of our discussion is to describe the extent to which various notions of projectivity/local freeness for $A[[u]]$- and $A((u))$-modules are genuinely local notions, and (closely related) the descent properties of these notions.